omerhakim/Lab_Mod3/README.md

 <img src = "./images/image5.png">

-After applying the changes, this is how currently the top five elements in my data set look like:
+After applying these changes, this is how the top five elements in my data set looked like:

 <img src = "./images/image6.png">